 |Turnip greens with tubers in a market.|

 Turnip tops are at their best during fall and spring.
 Fresh greens are also readily available all around the year.
-In the market, choose freshly harvested tops either alone or bearing tuber.
-Choose fresh looking, young tender deep green leaves with firm petiole.
+In the market, choose freshly harvested heads either alone or bearing the vegetable-tuber.
+Choose fresh-looking, young tender deep green leaves with a firm petiole.
 Generally, the top greens are tied in bunches and sold along with their small-taproot.
 In that case, look for small, healthy, firm turnip tubers.

 Avoid yellow, sunken, wilted, or over-matured leaves as they are less appetizing and spoil early.
-As like any other greens, turnip tops too perish early and should be consumed as soon as its harvest.
+As with any other greens, turnip tops also perish quickly and should be consumed as soon as its harvest.

-Once at home, severe the top greens form the root, using a knife an inch above the root top.
+Once at home, severe the top greens from the root, using a knife an inch above the root top.
 If left intact, the greens deprive moisture and nutrients of the tuber.
-Store them inside the refrigerator set at high relative humidity of over 95% where they stay fresh for 2-3 days.
+Store them in the refrigerator set at high relative humidity of over 95% where they stay fresh for 2-3 days.

 Turnips tops are at their best during winter and spring lasting from November until February.
-Wash the greens in a cold water to rid off any surface dirt.
+Wash the greens in cold water to rid of any surface dirt.
 Mop them dry using a paper towel.
-Chop closely using a serrated knife for even cooking.
+Chop closely using a paring knife for even cooking.

 Here are some serving tips:

-In the Southern part of United States, many Southern-style dishes prepared using fresh harvested turnip tops especially mixed with complementing greens such as kale, collards, mustard greens along with bacon, and salt-cured pork in mouth-watering recipes.
+In the Southern states of US, many Southern-style dishes prepared using freshly harvested turnip tops especially mixed with complementing greens such as kale, collards, mustard greens along with bacon, and salt-cured pork in mouth-watering recipes.

-In south Asia, turnip greens generally mixed with milder greens like spinach in the preparation of saag recipes.
-The greens can be added in stuffing, casseroles, quiche, stews, stir-fry, etc.
+In South Asia, turnip greens generally mixed with milder greens like spinach in the preparation of saag recipes.
+The greens can be added to stuffing, casseroles, quiche, stews, stir-fry, etc.

-Although not as popular as kale chips, greens of turnips can be used as chips.
+Although not as popular as kale chips, greens of turnips can be employed as chips.

 Turnip greens can be juiced into a healthy drink.
-However, raw greens impart bitter taste and a tinge of soreness to the oral mucus membrane.
+However, raw greens impart a bitter taste and a tinge of soreness to the oral mucosa.
 This can be avoided by juicing gently steamed greens in place of raw ones.